Which lifestyle program should you join?

 |Food diary feature||✓||✓||✓|

-Another option to get support with your diet would be to see a registered dietitian.
-Weekly face-to-face sessions with a registered dietitian can be very expensive ($70-$100).
-We have added a column representing this to compare costs, labelled weekly registered dietitian (WRD).
+Weekly face-to-face sessions with a registered dietitian or nutritionist can be costly ($70-$100/hour).
+We have added a column representing this to compare costs (Weekly Nutritionist – WN).

 Monthly digital subscriptions: